AP Top 25: Tennessee, Ohio St tied at 2, UGA next for Vols

 IN

-Three teams are making their season debuts on the Top 25 this week.
+Three teams are making there season debuts on the Top 25 this week.

 — No. 23 Liberty is ranked for the first time since 2020, when the Flames were ranked for eight weeks and peaked at No. 17 in the final poll of the season.